jkang1643/stately/PRIVACY_POLICY.md

 - **No tracking** - We have no analytics, telemetry, or user tracking
 - **Open source** - You can verify these claims by reading our code

-## What Information bitchat Stores
+## What Information Stately Stores

 ### On Your Device Only

 1. **Identity Key**
    - A cryptographic key generated on first launch
    - Stored locally in your device's secure storage
-   - Allows you to maintain "favorite" relationships across app restarts
+   - Allows consistent peer identification across app restarts
    - Never leaves your device

-2. **Nickname**
+2. **Display Name**
-   - The display name you choose (or auto-generated)
+   - The name you choose to share with nearby peers
    - Stored only on your device
-   - Shared with peers you communicate with

-3. **Message History** (if enabled)
-   - When room owners enable retention, messages are saved locally
-   - Stored encrypted on your device
-   - You can delete this at any time

-4. **Favorite Peers**
-   - Public keys of peers you mark as favorites
+   - Broadcast with your state to nearby users

+3. **Current State**
+   - Your selected status (sleeping, working, SOS, etc.)
-   - Stored only on your device
+   - Stored only in device memory (never persisted)
-   - Allows you to recognize these peers in future sessions
+   - Reset to default when app is closed

 ### Temporary Session Data

-During each session, bitchat temporarily maintains:
+During each session, Stately temporarily maintains:
 - Active peer connections (forgotten when app closes)
+- Nearby peer states (expire after 5 minutes)
-- Routing information for message delivery
+- Routing information for state relay
-- Cached messages for offline peers (12 hours max)
+- Bluetooth mesh connection state

 ## What Information is Shared

-### With Other bitchat Users
+### With Nearby Stately Users

-When you use bitchat, nearby peers can see:
+When you use Stately, nearby peers can see:
-- Your chosen nickname
+- Your chosen display name
-- Your ephemeral public key (changes each session)
-- Messages you send to public rooms or directly to them
+- Your current state (sleeping, working, SOS, etc.)
+- Timestamp of your last state update
 - Your approximate Bluetooth signal strength (for connection quality)

-### With Room Members

-When you join a password-protected room:
-- Your messages are visible to others with the password
+### Through Mesh Network

+When states propagate through the mesh:
+- Your state broadcasts up to 3 hops from your device
+- Your peer ID (temporary, changes each session)
-- Your nickname appears in the member list
+- Your encrypted state payload
-- Room owners can see you've joined
+- TTL (time-to-live) for relay limiting

 ## What We DON'T Do

-bitchat **never**:
+Stately **never**:
 - Collects personal information
 - Tracks your location
 - Stores data on servers